 Prior to the Simmer Law Group, Mr. Miller defended government contractors against liability under the federal False Claims Act (FCA).
 He also represented government officials in Congressional investigations and participated in numerous internal investigations involving complex civil and criminal issues.
-Mr. Miller’s long experience at both ends of the FCA litigation spectrum makes him an invaluable member of the Baron & Budd team.
+Mr. Miller’s long experience at both ends of the FCA litigation spectrum makes him an invaluable component of the Baron & Budd team.

 During law school Mr. Miller served as editor-in-chief of the Houston Law Review, in addition to being one of only four students who received the Distinguished Service Award for extraordinary contribution to the University of Houston Law Center.
 He also received the American Jurisprudence Award for Legal Research and Writing.

 After interning for the Honorable David Hittner at the United States District Court for the Southern District of Texas in 2002, Mr. Miller clerked for the Honorable Harold R. DeMoss, Jr. at the United States Court of Appeals for the Fifth Circuit from 2003 through 2005.
 During that time, he also worked as an Adjunct Professor of Law at the University of Houston Law Center.